D3vild0g/fixthe-world/README.md

 # fixthe-world
-Learing to code the world
+Learn to code the world